indigo-iam/esaco/README.md

 More configuration options can be found into [caffeine official documentation](https://github.com/ben-manes/caffeine/wiki).

-The cache can be disabled by setting the `CLIENT_CACHE` as follows:
+The cache can be disabled by setting the `CLIENT_CACHE` environment variable as follows:

 ```
 CLIENT_CACHE=none